-Kids often become more selective about the food they eat around the age of 18 months to 2 years.
+Kids often become more selective about the food they eat around 18 months to 2 years.
 This is also when they start to become mobile.
-There's a theory that this fear of new food at one time was actually protective to little ones now crawling around sticking everything in their mouth (poison!).
+There’s a theory that this fear of new food at one time was protective to little ones now crawling around and sticking everything in their mouth (poison!).

 And if you give them extra attention about eating, they’ll figure this out.
 And they like attention – whether it’s positive or negative!

 After a year, growth rates slow down a lot.
-Take a look at a growth chart and you will see the levelling off on the rate of growth.
+Take a look at a growth chart, and you will see the levelling off of the growth rate.

-It's normal for toddlers and preschoolers to eat almost nothing for days in a row.
-And the often make up for in the following week by eating more than usual.
-While as adults our appetites are fairly consistent day-to-day, we can't expect the same for our kids.
+It’s normal for toddlers and preschoolers to eat almost nothing for days.
+And they often make up for in the following week by eating more than usual.
+While as adults, our appetites are fairly consistent day-to-day, we can’t expect the same for our kids.

-As a parent of your child - were you picky when you were little?
+As a parent of your child – were you picky when you were little?
 Picky eating can be genetic.
-So essentially this is payback, from when you or your partner were little and all of the grief you gave your parents!
-But maybe this will give you a little more empathy towards what your child experiences when eating?!
+So essentially, this is payback from when you or your partner were little and all the grief you gave your parents!
+But maybe this will give you a little more empathy toward what your child experiences when eating?!

 Do you follow the Division of Responsibility in feeding at home?

-And if you put any kind of pressure on your child to eat more (or less) than they would choose to on their own, this is another common hole in following the DOR.
-Check out my "3 reasons why the 3 bite rule sucks" video for more info on why pressure and food rules don't often work.
+And if you put any kind of pressure on your child to eat more (or less) than they would choose to, this is another common hole in following the DOR.
+Check out my “3 reasons why the 3 bite rule sucks” video for more info on why pressure and food rules don’t often work.

 Another physical cause for low appetite can be low blood iron levels.
-Which is a negative cycle, because low iron causes low appetite and slow growth - and low appetite of course causes decreased food (and hence iron) intake.
-Ask your doctor to test your child's iron levels if you're concerned.
+This is a negative cycle because low iron causes low appetite and slow growth – and low appetite of course, causes decreased food (and hence iron) intake.
+Ask your doctor to test your child’s iron levels if you’re concerned.

 There are sensory exercises that can be done to decrease sensory sensitivity, such as playing with different textures (playdough, sand etc).
 And textures can also be gradually changed and increased in a method called “Sequential Oral Sensory” or SOS.

-If you think there may be an underlying cause for your child's picky eating, consult with your doctor, dietitian or an OT/SLP who specializes in feeding.
+If you think there may be an underlying cause for your child’s picky eating, consult your doctor, dietitian or an OT/SLP specializing in feeding.

-If you want more support with making dinnertime more peaceful, implementing the DOR and other strategies to get your child the nutrition they need, I have created a new group coaching program It's called End Picky Eating and it's a 6 week, multidisciplinary virtual group coaching program.
+If you want more support with making dinnertime more peaceful, implementing the DOR, and other strategies to get your child the nutrition they need, watch my free training: “How to teach kids to try new foods without struggles at dinnertime”